QuickBlox/quickblox-hacktoberfest-challenge/submissions/template_submission.md

 ## Technical Details
 **Tech Stack**: What technologies, frameworks, and platforms did you utilize to build your project?

-**QuickBlox Integration**: Describe how you used QuickBlox products or SDKs in your project.
+**QuickBlox Integration**: Describe how you used QuickBlox products or SDKs in your project

 ## Submission Links
 **Project Repository**: Please share a link to your project's public repository.